 Intimate groups for deep work and authentic connection

-6 intimate spots for deep clinical exploration
+6 intimate spots for therapists, counselors, and wellness professionals

 Founder, Healing Hearts Wellness